Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.md

 [Azure.MySQL.UseSSL](Azure.MySQL.UseSSL.md) | Use encrypted MySQL connections
 [Azure.MySQL.FirewallRuleCount](Azure.MySQL.FirewallRuleCount.md) | Determine if there is an excessive number of firewall rules
-[Azure.MySQL.AllowAzureAccess](Azure.MySQL.AllowAzureAccess.md) | Determine if access from Azure services is required [Azure.PostgreSQL.UseSSL](Azure.PostgreSQL.UseSSL.md) | Use encrypted PostgreSQL connections [Azure.PostgreSQL.FirewallRuleCount](Azure.PostgreSQL.FirewallRuleCount.md) | Determine if there is an excessive number of firewall rules
+[Azure.MySQL.AllowAzureAccess](Azure.MySQL.AllowAzureAccess.md) | Determine if access from Azure services is required [Azure.MySQL.FirewallIPRange](Azure.MySQL.FirewallIPRange.md) | Determine if there is an excessive number of permitted IP addresses
+[Azure.PostgreSQL.UseSSL](Azure.PostgreSQL.UseSSL.md) | Use encrypted PostgreSQL connections
+[Azure.PostgreSQL.FirewallRuleCount](Azure.PostgreSQL.FirewallRuleCount.md) | Determine if there is an excessive number of firewall rules
 [Azure.PostgreSQL.AllowAzureAccess](Azure.PostgreSQL.AllowAzureAccess.md) | Determine if access from Azure services is required
+[Azure.PostgreSQL.FirewallIPRange](Azure.PostgreSQL.FirewallIPRange.md) | Determine if there is an excessive number of permitted IP addresses
 [Azure.PublicIP.IsAttached](Azure.PublicIP.IsAttached.md) | Public IP addresses should be attached or cleaned up if not in use
 [Azure.Redis.NonSslPort](Azure.Redis.NonSslPort.md) | Redis Cache should only accept secure connections [Azure.Redis.MinTLS](Azure.Redis.MinTLS.md) | Redis Cache should reject TLS versions older then 1.2